 In addition to the standard submission information, authors are expected to submit a PDF of the written article following the preparation guidelines as outlined by Interface Focus Journal.
 Article preparation guidelines can be found here.

-Abstract Submission for Talks and Posters
+Abstracts Submission for Flash Talks and Posters

 - Methods applied to Human Genetic studies

 - Methods and Algorithms in Computational Molecular Biology

 - Bioinformatic strategies and methods to unravel RNA Genomics

 - Computational Molecular Biology to Study Evolution in Microorganisms

 - Development of Tools and Applications: Usability and Accessibility

 - Strategies in Cancer Genomics: From family to population studies